Saudi remarks on oil surge test prospects for output freeze

 Iran's production has already surpassed 3.5 million bpd and exports are set to reach 2 million bpd next month, Iran's deputy oil minister was quoted as saying by state news agency IRNA.

-(Reporting by Rania El Gamal, Katie Paul, Parisa Hafezi, Tom Finn, Sam Wilkin, Reem Shamseddine; writing by William Maclean; editing by Jason Neely)
+(Reporting by Rania El Gamal, Katie Paul, Parisa Hafezi, Tom Finn, Sam Wilkin, Reem Shamseddine; writing by William Maclean; editing by Jason Neely and Ralph Boulton)